ykanell/Start-up-pack/PITCHME.md

 }
 -->

-## Start up pack
+## The offering

-- 6 months of free access to Better Code Hub for 5 seats
+- 6 months of free access to Better Code Hub for team
-- Code Coaching workshop at incubator 2 hours
+- Code Coaching workshops at incubator
 - Free Copy of Building Maintainable Software